 Chocolate covered bacon

-This is an absolutely fabulous snack that will make any non-paleo dieter jealous and wonder how you can eat this while being so healthy.
-The trick to keep it a healthy snack is to use good quality dark chocolate with at least 70% cocoa solids.
-The more the better.
+This is an absolutely fabulous snack that will make any non-Paleo dieter jealous and wonder how you can eat this while being so healthy.
+The trick to keeping it a healthy snack is to use good quality dark chocolate with at least 70% cocoa solids.
+The darker the better.
 Dark chocolate is bitter, but the bitterness is cut by the melted butter that is added to it as well as the saltiness of the bacon.
-Those chocolate covered bacon slices won’t stay in the tray for very long, I’m telling you and this recipe is bound the be even more popular to the kids than the candies they bring back on Halloween day.
+Those chocolate covered bacon slices won’t stay in the tray for very long, I’m telling you, this recipe is bound to be even more popular to the kids than the candies they bring back on Halloween day.

 - 2 lb thickly sliced bacon;